NFI's Supplier Onboarding Process

 4. Suppliers should check their SPAM folders if they claim they haven’t received this form.

-d.
-The next day, Lawson creates a vendor record, which generates a vendor code within the Accounting ERP and sends that information back into Coupa that night.
+• The next day, Lawson creates the vendor record and generates a vendor code, which is sent back into Coupa that night.

 ****NOTE - Do NOT submit a requisition until you receive an email stating the supplier is now ACTIVE as the requisition cannot be processed until the supplier is ACTIVE and finished onboarding.